Power Vac London can eliminate your dryer duct fire hazards

 Many of us use our dryers regularly without thinking of the possible risks associated with a plugged dryer duct.
 When your dryer duct becomes restricted with lint buildup, the airflow also becomes restricted, causing the dryer to run hotter with the possibility of overheating.
 Highly flammable lint builds up around the electrical components and heating element, which, in turn, increases the risks and possibility of an internal clothes dryer fire.
 Regular Power Vac cleaning of the exhaust fan and dryer duct is a good way to significantly reduce this potential fire hazard.

 Power Vac London is the right choice for your dryer duct cleaning needs

-Power Vac has been providing dryer duct cleaning services to homeowners , property managers, hotels, hospitals and retirement homes for over 48 years.
-More Canadians rely on Power Vac for dryer duct cleaning than any other Company in Canada.
-Our experience, our equipment and our knowledgeable service techs make us the right choice for your dryer duct cleaning needs.
+Power Vac has been providing dryer duct cleaning services to homeowners, property managers, hotels, hospitals, and retirement homes for over 48 years.
+More Canadians rely on Power Vac for dryer duct cleaning than any other company in Canada.
+Our experience, equipment, and knowledgeable service techs make us the right choice for your dryer duct cleaning needs.

 The benefits of dryer duct cleaning

 - A regular dryer vent cleaning can improve the efficiency of your dryer and reduce the risk of a fire in your home

 - A blocked vent leads to increased energy consumption by your dryer.
 Having your dryer vent cleaned can not only help you prevent a house fire, but it can help you save money through reduced energy bills

 - Your clothes will dry quicker

 Dryer Duct Cleaning Frequency